Levangie-Laboratories/akash-streamlit-hosting/README.md

 streamlit run app/app.py
 ```

-2. Open your web browser and navigate to http://localhost:8501
+2. Open your web browser and navigate to http://localhost:8501 (streamlit always hosts on port 8501)

 3. Browse the product catalog, add items to your cart, and explore the features!